piyushj12/Tic-Toc-Toe/README.md

-# Tic Tac Toe Game in ReactJS
+# Tic-Tac-Toe Game in ReactJS

 ## Description
 This Tic Tac Toe game is a fun and interactive web application built using ReactJS, HTML, and CSS.
 It demonstrates the use of React's `useState` hook and various coding patterns like Two-Way Binding, Immutable State Updates, and Lifting State Up.
 The project also explores advanced concepts like sharing state across components and performing deep copies of objects.